Using the token-based authentication scheme

 <ruid>XXXXXXXXXXXXXXXXXXXXXXXXXXX</ruid>

-Once you have an access token, you can use it to call the Booking.com Connectivity APIs.
+Once you have a verified access token, you can use it to call the Booking.com Connectivity APIs.

 A header example: